-LiveU has integration using APIs with the most common live streaming platforms within the portal.
+LiveU has integration using APIs with the most common live-streaming platforms within the portal.
 The APIs make it seem like you are going live and setting up the stream in the same way as the streaming platform.

 While each one-touch destination may behave somewhat uniquely, each one is similar in that there is some integration between that destination and the LiveU Solo Web Portal.

 In many cases, you need only log into the destination in question (for example Youtube) through the LiveU Solo Web Portal and then follow the guided steps to create a new live video post.
-The stream key is copied automatically, you don't need to log in to at the YouTube end. everything can be done from within the LiveU Solo Web Portal.
+The stream key is copied automatically, you don't need to log in to it at the YouTube end. everything can be done from within the LiveU Solo Web Portal.

 In other cases, you may need to navigate to the destination’s web user interface and find a token or key you paste into LiveU Solo to link your Solo account to the destination site.

-Other destinations require a few additional steps to configure - copy and pasting in information such as the ingress URL and the stream key (sometimes called stream name).
+Other destinations require a few additional steps to configure - copying and pasting in information such as the ingress URL and the stream key (sometimes called stream name).
 For each of these types, find this information on the destination service web page, and copy it to the LiveU Solo Web Portal.

-Connection between VBOX Video HD2 HDMI and LiveU Solo HDMI is simply achieved using the supplied HDMI cable (C-HDMI1) in to the respective HDMI ports.
+The connection between VBOX Video HD2 HDMI and LiveU Solo HDMI is simply achieved using the supplied HDMI cable (C-HDMI1) in to the respective HDMI ports.

 Once both units are powered, LiveU Solo HDMI is connected to the internet and video is being received from VBOX Video HD2 HDMI, a preview will be displayed on the LCD display screen.
 The Solo Web Portal Status tile will also display the video input type, which in the case of VBOX Video HD2 HDMI is 1080p30.